cyberkoi/Pre-RGSoC-Team-Melbourne-Discourse/Project-Plan.md

 * The core of our project plan: Creating a functioning advertising plugin. (**INCOMPLETE**)
 * Concept of what you want to learn: Advertising plugin specifics, on multiple platforms and devices (PC and Mobile), and in the process learn javascript and Ruby (also see **Point 6** and **Point 8** below) (**INCOMPLETE**)
 * Pick 2-3 current issues from your preferred project and why you chose them (with regard to your skill level), explain the what you expect to learn (**INCOMPLETE**)
-* - Learning simple hook plugins:
+*  Learning simple hook plugins: for uninstall, deactivation and activation purposes
-* - Learning to install google analytics:
+*  Learning to install google analytics:
-* -
+*  As such, understand the scope and integrity of plugins: its potential and purposes for Discourse
 *